azizfcb/Abdelaziz-Dabbabi/index.md

 ## Welcome to my personal page

-Abdelaziz, a Tunisian software guy who:
+Abdelaziz, a Tunisian guy who:
 - has been doing IT/WEB stuff for more than 6 years
 - worked in startups, large corporations, as freelancer and as employee.
-- is a fullstack Nodejs/PHP Linux developer who wears the DevOps hat so frequently that there's no space here to list all the techs, tools and frameworks that he worked with.
 - is highly productive when served a big cup of coffee ☕ and let alone.
 - is in ❤️ with Linux, Docker, PHP & Nodejs ecosystems and uses puppeteer all the time.
+- is TOP Rated Freelancer on [Upwork](https://www.upwork.com/freelancers/~01d23ae053d58877c2) 🔥🔥
+- is a fullstack Nodejs/PHP Linux developer who wears the DevOps hat so frequently that there's no space here to list all the techs, tools and frameworks that he worked with.

 ### Personal Projects
 ```markdown